A life outside politics: Family, Charities, Activism and Animals

 -After leaving school at 16, Andrea got a job in Greggs and worked her way up through a diverse career, including Saturday assistant, Senior Management, Music Tutor in three secondary schools, and running her own business.
 She was even a retail story manager at our local shopping centre- The White Rose.

 -Further roles included; International Business Development Manager for an executive management training company in which she was solely responsible for increasing sales penetration in Europe and Asia through developing client relations in both the public and private sectors.

 -In her late-thirties she decided to re-train and studied Economics through the Open University and embarked upon a Degree in International Relations and Politics, graduating at the age of 40.
 She combined both of this with her job, which shows her strength at being able to juggle a busy life with other commitments

--She is now married to fellow Conservative MP, Jack, and together they have a young son, Clifford George, who was born on Wednesday 29th of March 2017.
+-Andrea has a young son, Clifford George, who was born on Wednesday 29th of March 2017.
 As an active proponent and the MP coordinator in Yorkshire for the Vote Leave campaign, Andrea was thrilled that her boy's birthday shared the date with the official triggering of Article 50.
-Andrea enjoys little more than spending time with her son Clifford, who is now almost walking!
+Andrea enjoys little more than spending time with her son Clifford, who is now walking!

 -Clifford is named after Andrea's late and beloved father, whose tragic death in 2011 from the hospital superbug MRSA following a routine operation at a local hospital pushed Andrea into politics.
 Following the loss of her father, Andrea became a Trustee and the Regional Representative (Voluntary) for the charity MRSA Action UK and has been campaigning for better patient care for many years.